-The State of the Law School Admission ProcessTroubling statistics show that the current academic year for law schools across the nation will see a 30-year low in application rates, with projections estimating just 53,000-54,000 prospective students attempting to enter an ABA-accredited school.
+The State of the Law School Admission ProcessTroubling statistics show that the law schools across the nation saw a 30-year low in application rates for the 2014-2015 application season.
 With increasing concern of rising tuition, inflating student debt, and the country’s downward economy showing overwhelming stagnation in the law profession’s job market, the decision to pursue a career in law needs requires a deft level of navigation.
 However, after the rise in June 2015 LSAT test takers, there is now growing talk that the bottom has been reached and applications will start to rise again.

 Helping you weigh the personal risk and investment for those determined to pursue a career in law, JD Admission is an unmatched resource in providing advice, service, and support in traversing the difficult, transitional culture of the nation’s premiere law schools.